-in international commercial arbitration, with necessary changes to account for the distinct purposes and provenance of ISDS, and international commercial arbitration.
-It is clear that there is no simple solution to the legitimacy challenges that have flowed from investor-state arbitration into international commercial arbitration.
-A careful balance must be struck between the private interests of parties seeking confidentiality and the public interest in seeing increased transparency with respect to the process, arbitral awards and the arbitrators themselves.
 Confidentiality, not to be confused with privacy, varies across jurisdictions.
-In many, including the US and Sweden, the presumption that confidentiality in international commercial arbitration applies as a blanket rule has come under fire.24) Regardless of the outcome of this continuing debate, it is clear that confidentiality remains important to users.
-This is reflected in the results of the 2018 QMUL survey on international arbitration, with the majority of respondents saying confidentiality should apply on an opt-out basis.25) With this in mind, arbitration must respond to calls for greater transparency, whilst still preserving the features that make it a desirable form of dispute resolution.
-In finding this balance, it should be noted that securing legitimacy does not require a blanket approach to transparency: measures can still be taken to protect the legitimate needs of parties for confidentiality, including keeping it intact when this is agreed, redacting sensitive information or protecting the identities of the parties where necessary.
+In many, including the US and Sweden, the presumption that confidentiality in international commercial arbitration applies as a blanket rule has come under fire.37 Regardless of the outcome of this continuing debate, it is clear that confidentiality remains important to users.
+This is reflected in the results of the 2018 QMUL survey on international arbitration, with the majority of respondents saying confidentiality should apply on an opt-out basis.38 It follows that arbitration in responding to calls for greater transparency, must also preserve the features that make it a desirable form of dispute resolution.